PowerShell/Community-Blog/Posts/2021/04/tfl-WMIEventHandler.md

 With WMI permanent event handling, you need to create three objects within the CIM database

 * Event filter - the filter tells WMI which event to detect, such as a change in the change to an AD group.
-* Event consumer - this tells WMI which permanent event consumer to run and how to invoke the consumer, such as to run the Command Line consumer and run ``Monitor.ps1``.
+* Event consumer - this tells WMI which permanent event consumer to run and how to invoke the consumer, such as to run the Command Line consumer and run `Monitor.ps1`.
 * Event binding - this binds the filter (what event to look out for) to the consumer (what to do when the event occurs happens)

 To carry out these three operations, you inserting new objects into three specific WMI system classes.
 The WMI system class instances enable WMI to continue to process events after you stop your PowerShell session, log off, or restart your host.

 In the code below, you use the Command Line consumer to detect changes to the AD's Enterprise Admins group.
-Every time the change event occurs, you want WMI to run a specific script, namely ``Monitor.ps1``.
+Every time the change event occurs, you want WMI to run a specific script, namely `Monitor.ps1`.
 This script displays a list of the current members of the Enterprise Admins group to a log file and reports whether the membership now contains unauthorised users.
 If the script finds that an unauthorised user is now a group member, it writes details to a text file for you to review later.

-## The Code
+## The Solution

-Here is a PowerShell code snippet that demonstrates how to set up and test a permanent event handler:
+There are several steps in this solution.
+So please, fasten your seat belts, and away we go.

+### Setting up

+In this post, you want to detect whether an unauthorised user is a member of the Enterprise Admins group.
+You must first create a file of authorised users.
+Then you create two helper functions to assist you in testing the code.
+The function to delete all aspects of the WMI event filter from your host is useful unless you plan to keep the filter running forever.

 ```powershell